Spelt/ZXing.Delphi/README.md

 Just include the source files and add it in your existing projects and build the ZXing.Delphi source within your projects.

 ## NOTE for 'Advanced test demo app' and Android with Rio.
 Due to incompatibility with external files used (libFastUtils.a and libfastutils-android.a).
-It is currently not working for Rio and Android.
+The camera is currently not working for Rio and Android.
 More information can be found here: https://quality.embarcadero.com/browse/RSP-10592

-If you want the camera in Delphi to be smooth go for a Native Camera component like this one: https://www.winsoft.sk/acamera.htm for Android.

 ## Supported Formats